sarkhelranit-source/Discord-bot/README.md

 # Discord-bot

 ## Mr. Stark
 This is a multipurpose bot made by me.
-It can tell jokes, oneliners, can show you song lyrics, can get info about a perticular instagram account and much more.
+It can tell jokes, oneliners, can show you song lyrics, can get info about a perticular movie and much more.
 If you want to add more features on it feel free to do it🙂🤗.

 ## Dr. Strange